 Free Places to Visit in Old Delhi

 Old Delhi is the most historic, but chaotic part of the city.
-Walking through Old Delhi is like walking through a living history lesson.
-Old Delhi is congested, noisy, and feels like semi-organized mayhem, but don’t skip this part of town.
-Just pace yourself.
-Consider exploring with this free DIY heritage walk of Old Delhi.
+Old Delhi is like walking through a living history lesson.
+It’s congested, noisy, and feels like semi-organized mayhem, but don’t skip it!
+Just pace yourself and use my self-guided free DIY heritage walk of Old Delhi.

 57. Chandni Chowk